Keeping campus running

 We’re not building an auto plant here, we’re not building some short-lived, even a military base.
 They have a limited life.
 MSU has an unlimited life and we need to put in quality stuff for the next generation and the generations to come.

-MSU has recycled more than 312,000 pounds of material during the first three weeks of the RecycleMania competition, good enough for second place in the Big Ten and seventh place overall.
+MSU recycled more than 870,000 pounds of material in the eight weeks of RecycleMania, finishing second in the Big Ten and seventh overall in the Gorilla Prize category.